kh-ryu1/kh-ryu1/README.md

 Here is a curated list of engineering projects with technical documentation:

 * 🛢️ [LNG Facility Electrical Design and Commissioning](./LNG_Facility_Electrical_Design_and_Commissioning/README.md)
-  *Electric, Instrument & Telecom system design, and commissioning of LNG facility projects*
+  *Electric, Instrument & Telecom design, and commissioning of LNG facility projects*

 * 📊 [IAS and Safety System Engineering and Commissioning](./IAS_and_Safety_System_Engineering_and_Commissioning/README.md)
   *Design and commissioning of IAS, F&G, and ESD logic validation*